We regularly update this article with the latest information pertaining to marketing budgets for manufacturers.

 If you haven't taken a look at your website analytics, marketing, and lead generation results, now is a great time to start.
 Check out our tips on developing robust dashboard reporting.

 You can also start focusing more heavily on identifying your target market—just one or two at a time, and invest in developing buyer personas so your marketing spend can attract the right buyers who need your equipment and products.

-Check our your competition - I bet they are improving their online presence and thinking their website should generate more leads.
+Check out your competition - I bet they are increasing their online presence and using their website to generate more leads.

 Calculate the ideal 2023 marketing budget for your manufacturing company with our exclusive calculator:

 Agree, disagree, or just have something to add?